dutchpsycho/Syscall-Proxy/README.md

 This is an implementation of MDSEC's blogpost "Bypassing User-Mode Hooks and Direct Invocation of System Calls for Red Teams [ACTIVEBREACH]"

+## What is this useful for?

+- The process you are performing "Educational Activities" on has UM hooks set on their ntdll funcs, you don't wanna trip those.
+Implement this in your DLL to bypass them all, no unhooking/overwrites required.
+- A horrible EDR or Anticheat has set global hooks in the User-Space on your system, you want to (Educationally) get around this.

 ## Requirements:
 - Windows, x64
 - Visual Studio or Cmake to compile